 In 2020, Loving Spoonful distributed 18,000 lbs of locally grown, fresh produce and expects a significant increase with the availability of warehouse space.
 KCHC distributed 260,000 lbs of food in 9600 Good Food/Seniors food boxes during 2020-21, an increase from 3000 food boxes in 2019.
 KCHC expects to continue to manage the increased numbers with the appropriate warehouse space for receiving and packing.
 Lionhearts collected and distributed food with a value of $3.2M in 2020 from its existing partners, an increase of $1.1M from 2019.
 This number does not include the value of the additional products, including food and items such as PPE, were distributed in the community through the network.

 A coordinating agency is necessary to ensure that the legal, financial and health and safety requirements related to the operation of the warehouse are met.
-Lionhearts has stepped up to be the coordinating agency and its Board will assume the related risks.
+Lionhearts has stepped up to be the coordinating agency and its Board of Directors will assume the related risks.
 Lionhearts will hire staff (dependent on budget) and coordinate access to the facility.
-They will be accountable to funders and to the Committee.
+They will be accountable to funders and to the Leadership Committee.
 The current budget allows for two part-time staff positions: .5 Coordinator and .5 Warehouse operations.
-A Committee consisting of representatives from Loving Spoonful, Lionhearts, KCHC, United Way, Rotary in Kingston and one participating agency will provide oversight regarding the operation of the warehouse.
+A Leadership Committee consisting of representatives from Lionhearts, KCHC, United Way, Rotary in Kingston and one meal-provider agency will provide oversight regarding the operation of the warehouse.
 The Committee members will work together to secure a location, funding, and work through the logistics of the collection, sorting, cleaning, and redistribution of food donations.
-They will also work together to create MOUs that will define the use of the warehouse space.
-An Advisory Committee will include partners, all participating agencies, funders and representatives from the interfaith community, business and the broader community, as well as guests of meal programs.
+A separate Advisory Committee will include partners, all participating agencies, funders and representatives from the interfaith community, business and the broader community, as well as guests of meal programs.
 It will meet several times a year and provide feedback and advice.

 While there are currently several successful models for additional uses of warehouse space in supporting local food security, sustainability will be a task for Phase 2 of this initiative.
 Plans will be made with input from all interested parties.